lorenanda/speech-emotion-recognition/README.rst

 LSTM      51.29%
 ========  ========

-Model summaries and performace plots are saved in images.
-I used the two best performing models (CNN and LSTM) to make predictions on new audio files (movie dialogue clips and self-recorded voice).
-Overall, both models predicted the correct emotion; they misclassified similar emotions in the cases when the speech expression was ambiguous.
+I used the two best performing models (CNN and LSTM) to make predictions on new audio files: audio clips from movies and self-recorded voice for live predictions.
+Overall, both models predicted the correct emotion; they misclassified similar emotions in the cases when the speech expression was ambiguous (e.g. sad-calm-neutral).

 How to use
 --------